vitalishapovalov/jest-decorated/docs/react/DefaultContext.md

 Can be [persistent](#persistent-context) or [clean for each test](#clean-context-for-each-test).

-If method annotated with `@DefaultContext` exists in `@Describe`, each test will start to receive the return value of annotated method as a `third argument`, after component itself and it's props.
+If method annotated with `@DefaultContext` exists in `@Describe`, each test will start to receive the return value of the annotated method as a `third argument`, after component itself and it's props.

 WARN: [prop-types](https://www.npmjs.com/package/prop-types) lib needs to be installed, if you want to use `enzyme` lib.